thenithinbalaji/September-Assistant/README.md

 + [requirements.txt](requirements.txt) contains all the python modules required by the program.
 + All the assets used by the program are present in [assets folder](assets).
 The application won't function as intended without these assets.
 + Built in Python 3.10.1.
-Use python 3.0 or greater versions for a better experience.
+Use python 3.3 or greater versions.
 + Requires active internet connection.
 + Make sure that your antivirus doesn't block the program from uploading or downloading audio stream data.
 (Disable antivirus :D)
 + Additionally, the `Pyaudio` module must be installed by following the below instructions.